etomboulian/JavaLearning/Java - The Complete Reference 12th/Ch 8 - Inheritance/readme.md

 ## Inheritance Basics

 In Java you inherit from another class using the extends keyword.
-The following program creates a superclass called A and a subclass called B [SimpleInheritance](code/SimpleInheritance.java).
+[SimpleInheritance](code/SimpleInheritance.java) creates a superclass called A and a subclass called B .

 The subclass B includes all of the members of its superclass A. This is why subOb can access i and j and call showij().
 Also inside sum() i and j can be referred to directly as if they were part of B.